hat-open/hat-syslog/README.rst

     $ hat-syslog-server

-For additional details and command line options see |syslog-server|.
+For additional details and command line options see `Syslog Server`_.

 Syslog Handler